 Greene is a professional comic book illustrator and native of Kingstree, SC.
-In addition to his full-time work, Greene is an artist-in-residence at Benedict College, Columbia, SC, and also conducts workshops for students interested in sequential art and animation of the Marvel canon since 1972, but recent watchers of Netflix might remember Cage best from his role in the 2015 hit show Jessica Jones.
+In addition to his full-time work, Greene is an artist-in-residence at Benedict College, Columbia, SC, and also conducts workof the Marvel canon since 1972, but recent watchers of Netflix might remember Cage best from his role in the 2015 hit show Jessica Jones.